nikodemus/foolang/README.md

 The project is currently not really set up for contributors, but if this is up your alley don't hesitate to get involved.

-The [TODO file](TODO.md) should be upto date, so if something there appeals to you... _but_ unless the item is super simple and obvious you're probably better off first being in touch to make sure we're on the same page.
+Check out [projects](https://github.com/nikodemus/foolang/projects) to see what's currently scoped.
+If something there appeals to you, PRs are super welcome&mdash;_but_ unless the item is super simple and obvious you're probably better off first being in touch to make sure we're on the same page.